Credential Stuffing

 2:01 AM

 Dregs assigns a "Credential Stuffing" badge based on the combined scores.
-A critical alert fires to your monitoring channel.
+A critical escalation fires to your monitoring channel.
 A webhook notifies your application, which blocks the device's IP and terminates the session before the attacker gets through even a fraction of their credential list.

 The attack was detected and stopped within a minute.
 Any accounts that were successfully accessed during that window can be automatically flagged for forced password reset.